Skip to content

 When a Fractional CTO or CIO is the right call.

-Founders or operators running engineering directly with no senior tech voice.
+Founders running engineering directly with no senior tech voice.
 You need broad coverage: architecture, hiring, security, infrastructure.
-AI is one of many things that needs ownership.
+AI is one of many.

 ERP migration, identity stack, security posture, vendor consolidation across business systems.
-Fractional CIO scope, not AI scope.
+Fractional CIO scope, not AI.

 You want one operator for everything tech